Achilles Tendonitis Treatment near St Peters, 5069

 At SA Running Injury Clinic, Achilles Tendinitis is the most common presenting Achilles Injury.
 It is characterised by acute inflammation.
 This is combined with the tendon thickening and swelling.
 Achilles Tendonitis progresses and gets worse over time, that's why it's important to treat it as soon as it presents itself.

 At SA Running Injury Clinic, we see athletes presenting with an Achilles Tendon injury which has dogged them for over half a year.
-The makeup of the tendon has completely changed and this is substantially more difficult to resolve than Achilles Tendinitis.
+At this progressed stage of pathology, the tendon make up has changed significantly, and the condition will be more difficult to treat.

 Achilles Tendinopathy or Achilles Tendinosis is an evolved stage of chronic Achilles Tendinitis that is not characterized by inflammation.
-These athletes have scarring, thickening and/or micro tear breakdown of the tendon itself.
+People that have this condition have a tendon that has micro tear breakdown, thickening and scarring.
 There is usually no redness or warmth of the surrounding tissue, although the area can be painful to touch.
 We treat Achilles injuries regularly at SA Running Injury Clinic and our patients come from all surrounding suburbs including St Peters.

 At SA Running Injury Clinic we occasionally see a more difficult injury called Retrocalcaneal Bursitis.
 It refers to an inflammation within the lubricating fluid like the sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.

 At SA Running Injury Clinic we have a 7 Part Program to reduce your Achilles Pain :